Dr Lorna Stewart

 BA(Hons), DClinPsych, AFBPsS, CPsychol, MBA

-Availability: Weekday evenings – Remote sessions only
+Availability: Weekday evenings – Online sessions only at the current time.

 Dr Lorna Stewart is an experienced Consultant Clinical Psychologist and Management Consultant.

 She has spent 25 years working in both the NHS and in private settings, working with children, children who are ‘looked after’, fostered or adopted, young people and their family or carers, young adults, couples, adults with a history of trauma, and people with acquired brain injury, learning disabilities, autism and neurodevelopmental difficulties.
 She has worked in independent practice for the past 15 years offering psychological assessment, psychological therapy, medico legal assessments for Court and management consultation to a range of organisations.

 In her clinical work, Dr Stewart provides a compassionate and professional clinical psychology service to children, young people, families and carers, couples and adults.
 She specialises in cognitive behaviour therapy (CBT) and trauma-focussed and informed approaches.
 She has additional training in coaching, mindfulness, Eye Movement Desensitisation and Reprocessing (EMDR) and child clinical neuropsychology.

 In line with the guidelines of her professional bodies, she undertakes regular supervision and continued professional development.
 Dr Stewart is a Chartered Psychologist (British Psychological Society – BPS) and Associate Fellow of the BPS.
 She is a member of the BPS Division of Clinical Psychology and the Faculty for Children, Young People and their Families.
 All work is informed by NICE guidelines.